-9. Thirty-one percent of consumers say they have yet to join a premium loyalty program because the retailers they shop with don’t offer them.
+9. Thirty percent of consumers say they’re open to joining a premium loyalty program but the retailers they shop with don’t offer them.

 This is the most important stat of all because it shows the opportunity that’s awaiting your brand.

 It’s true that loyalty is harder than ever, and customers expect more.

 That’s why more retailers are offering premium loyalty programs with benefits that are valuable to their customers and can be used all the time.
 Benefits that increase engagement with customers.

 And people are very willing to pay for loyalty programs that are valuable to them.

 They are waiting for you to offer a premium loyalty program, so what are you waiting for?